Kblakley21/Java_Vending_Machine/README.md

 Basic Features:

-🍬Retrieves available items from a CSL file, automatically loads 5 of each item into the machine
+🍬Retrieves available items from a CSV file, automatically loads 5 of each item into the machine

 🍬Allows user to make selections and insert money